jhsu802701/tutorial-rails-omniauth/04-facebook.md

-# Chapter 3: Adding Facebook Authentication
+# Chapter 4: Adding Facebook Authentication For Specific Services

 ## New Branch
-Enter the command "git checkout -b omniauth_facebook".
+Enter the command "git checkout -b omniauth_specific".

 ## Facebook Credentials
 * If you don't already have a Facebook account, create one.